Top Ten Sympathy Phrases to Avoid

 More than words, gifts or flowers, sympathy is standing along someone and sharing the burden.

 Any sympathy phrases that minimize grief tend to come off as insensitive.
 So you are better off being sad with a hurting friend, than trying to cheer her up.

+Many of the phrases that ARE comforting are simple acknowledgments of the loss.
 So, how can you comfort and help a friend who is grieving?
 This is a long quote that explains it perfectly.

 When we honestly ask ourselves which person in our lives